574n13y/Dev_Ops/ha.md

 3. **Cloud Computing**: Describe VPC subnetting and how it improves network segmentation.
+   - **VPC Subnetting**:
+    - Subnetting divides a VPC CIDR block into smaller subnets.
+    - Subnets can be public (accessible from the internet) or private (restricted to internal resources).

+   - **Improving Network Segmentation**:
+    1. **Isolation**: Public-facing and internal resources are separated.
+    2. **Security**: Fine-grained control over access using security groups and Network ACLs.
+    3. **Efficient Routing**: Configures route tables for optimized traffic flow.

 4. **DevOps**: Define configuration drift and how to detect it.